 4. Most horses are born in the spring and all have a birthday on January 1.

-- Under Five: This age group has a deciduous (baby) UCI from 8 months to 4 years.
-Eruption time of the central, middle and corner incisors (2, 3 and 4 years) are the primary source of information in this age group and are considered highly accurate in the general population.
+Under five - This age group has a deciduous (baby) UCI from 8 months to 4 _ years.
+Eruption time of the central, middle and corner incisors (2 _, 3 _, 4 _ years) are the primary source of information in this age group and are considered highly accurate in the general population.

-- Fifteen to Twenty: UCI should definitely be taller than wide, thus the saying "long in the tooth."
+Fifteen to twenty - UCI should definitely taller than wide thus the saying "long in the tooth."
 Galvayne's groove will usually be halfway (15 years) to all the way down the UCI (19-20 years).
 The central incisors are significantly smaller than the middle incisors and the lower central incisor table surface should be oval from front to back.

 Authors M.T.
 Martin and W.L.
 Scrutchfield are Equine Field Service Clinicians and J.R.
 Joyce is a Community Practice Clinician at Texas A&M University.